a-mromo/calendar-iOS/README.md

 - Swift 3.2 and later

 ## Built With
-This site was built using:
+This app was built using:
 - [JTLAppleCalendar](https://github.com/patchthecode/JTAppleCalendar)

 ## Author